joshwadd/End2end_Driving_Keras/README.md

 ## Convolution Neural Network Model

-The Deep learning model used
+The Deep learning model used was based around the arc